 The ulnar collateral ligament links and stabilizes bones of the upper and lower arm where they meet at the elbow.
 UCL injury is most common in professional and amateur athletes involved in overhead throwing sports such as baseball, softball, football, lacrosse and tennis.
 A UCL tear can occur suddenly or it can develop over time due to repetitive stress on the elbow.

 When the ligament is torn, an individual still retains full range of motion and can go about daily activities.
-But a professional or aspiring pro athlete cannot perform at his usual level, and this is when surgery is considered. "he reason for surgery in the majority of cases is to get a serious athlete back to playing baseball or an overhead sport," explained Joshua Dines, M.D., an orthopedic surgeon in the Sports Medicine and Shoulder Service at HSS and one of the study authors.
+But a professional or aspiring pro athlete cannot perform at his usual level, and this is when surgery is considered. "he reason for surgery in the majority of cases is to get a serious athlete back to playing baseball or an overhead sport," explained Joshua Dines, M.D., an orthopedic surgeon in the Sports Medicine Service at HSS and one of the study authors.
 An intact ulnar collateral ligament isn’t needed for 98 percent of what people do in the game of life."

 Patient selection and patient counseling are very important, according to Dr. Dines.
 "We carefully evaluate each patient to determine his or her goals and to see which treatment option would be best, and patient expectations are critical," he said.
 “We generally start with a conservative strategy of rest, anti-inflammatory medication and physical therapy.
 If those treatments fail and a young athlete wants to get back to his or her previous level of competition, surgery is considered."
 Patients must also be prepared for nine to 12 months of recovery and rehabilitation after the procedure.
 Dr. Dines is also a team physician for the U.S. Davis Cup Tennis Team and assistant team physician for the New York Mets.